Katalyst99/alx-higher_level_programming/0x01-python-if_else_loops_functions/README.md

 You can only use one loop in your code
 You are not allowed to store characters in a variable You are not allowed to import any module

+15. Remove at position:
+Write a function that creates a copy of the string, removing the character at the position n (not the Python way, the “C array index”).

+Prototype: def remove_char_at(str, n):
+You are not allowed to import any module
+You don’t need to understand __import__